 It's a mixture of paprika, cayenne pepper, garlic powder, onion powder, dried thyme, dried oregano, salt, and black pepper.
 It adds a flavorful and spicy kick to the mahi mahi.

 Absolutely!
-Later, you can make a larger quantity for other dishes like blackened grilled chicken or shrimp.
+Later, you can make a larger batch for other dishes, such as blackened grilled chicken or shrimp.

 Blackened Mahi Mahi